Fermium/cartacea/README.md

 - Rebuilds documents while you write, watching for changes. `gulp`
 - Check that all the necessary software is installed. `gulp test`
 - Compress and optimize pdf files. `gulp release'
 - Zero command line configuration.
-Everything is set through your document header
+Everything is set through your document header.

 ## Getting started